DamienFruleux/ZCU111-Doc/3-Processing-System_programming-method.md

 If you have any information, don't hesitate to share it with me.

-As I explained, the pynq_notebook uses the Pynq libraries.
-Although it works perfectly, there are some limitations that can become annoying in some cases.

 # 4- Use C standard libraries

 In order to overcome these limitations, we propose not to use the Pynq library anymore, but to use lower level functions.
 In particular, I have chosen to use the C language to initiate DMA transfers by directly using the control registers available in [PG021](https://docs.xilinx.com/r/en-US/pg021_axi_dma): we can perform continuous transfers of all available memory, and not be limited to a single DMA transfer.